 #9.
 Bo Horvat – Vancouver Canucks (via Devils)

 Sometimes the story of how a player is acquired can dictate the perception of that player’s career no matter what they are able to produce on the ice.
-Many expected this to be the case for Bo Horvat, who the Vancouver Canucks selected with the ninth-overall pick, acquired by sending their goaltender of the future, Cory Schneider, to the New Jersey Devils.
+Many expected this to be the case for Bo Horvat, who the Vancouver Canucks selected with the ninth overall pick, acquired by sending their goaltender of the future, Cory Schneider, to the New Jersey Devils.

-However, five years after this blockbuster trade, Horvat has been able to carve out his own story with the Canucks despite the massive cost to acquire him.
+However, six years after this blockbuster trade, Horvat has been able to carve out his own story with the Canucks despite the massive cost to acquire him.
 When healthy, Horvat has seen fantastic success, scoring 20 goals and 52 points during the 2016-17 season, 22 goals and 44 points during the injury-shortened 2017-18 campaign, and 27 goals and a career-high 61 points in 2018-19.

 #10.
 Valeri Nichushkin – Dallas Stars

-After that contentious season, Nichushkin decided to leave the Stars and return to Russia in order to play for CSKA Moscow of the KHL for the last two years.
+After that contentious season, Nichushkin decided to leave the Stars and return to Russia in order to play for CSKA Moscow of the KHL for two years.
 While it was unclear if he would ever play in the NHL again, he signed a two-year contract in the 2018 offseason that brought him back to the team that drafted him.

 Nichushkin’s return was not a pleasant one, however.
 In 2018-19, he scored zero goals and 10 points and was subsequently bought out by the Stars.
 He then signed a one year deal with the Avalanche, where he has been able to carve out a consistent, niche role with the franchise